 Low blood sugar and blood pressure are common complications during pregnancy.
 Due to these, pregnant women may feel dizzy and lose their balance.

 That growing baby bump makes it really difficult for the mother to walk as it imbalances the mother.
 The center of gravity shifts forward during pregnancy, which can lead to falls.

 The level of severity and danger increases with age.
 Complications are seen more in expectant mothers over the age of 35 years.
-In such cases, you should consult a doctor as fast as possible after the fall even if you don’t feel any serious problem.
+In such cases, you should consult a doctor as fast as possible after the fall even if you don’t feel any serious problems.

 Hardness and the softness of the surface also have an impact on the severity of complications due to falling.
-Problems are more severe if the mother falls on hard surfaces rather than a soft one.
+Problems are more severe if the mother falls on hard surfaces rather than soft one.

 This is the most important factor that determines the severity and danger of the fall.
 This means falling on your buttocks with great force can be more dangerous to pregnancy and baby than a minor fall on the tummy.